ORNL/DataFed/doc_source/source/user/python_scripting.rst

        parent_id: "c/u_somnaths_root"
      }, 'RecordDataReply')

+We would get the same response if we viewed basic information about a Data Record using the ``dataView()`` command.

-Though the content in these message objects are clearly laid out, getting at specific components of the messages requires a tiny bit of extra work.
+Though the content in these message objects are clearly laid out for humans to read and understand, getting the specific components of the messages requires a tiny bit of extra indexing work.

 For example, if we wanted to get the record ID to be used for later transactions, here's how we could go about it: